hind-shikhar/accenture/controlplane-ai/README.md

 The application runs in `DEMO_MODE=true` (default).
 This means:
 - All AI responses come from a local mock provider with 12 realistic enterprise canned responses
 - No paid API keys required
-- ML models run locally: Presidio, DistilBERT, BART zero-shot
+- ML models run locally: Presidio, DistilBERT, BART zero-shot, DeBERTa v3 (prompt-injection)

 To use a real LLM, set `DEMO_MODE=false` in `.env` and provide your `OPENAI_API_KEY` or `ANTHROPIC_API_KEY`.